Physical Therapy is As Beneficial As Knee Surgery for A Torn Meniscus; Study Finds

 My knee pain was unbearable at times.
 I could not do much of anything like clean the house, stand, or walk.
 I used to get steroid shots every 4-6 weeks (which would only last 4-5 days) I had to take pain medication every day just so I could tolerate the pain in my knee.
 The pain medication was non-narcotic so I could function during the day.
 I also tried the SYNVISC injections every 6 months (they did not help at all).
 I was told to get both knees replaced.

 I am so grateful to Dr. Schnee.
 If someone had not referred me to her I would have scheduled surgery for replacement for my knees.
 I now have the quality of life I have not had in years.
 I get up with a smile on my face each dayJ.
 I can sleep at night pain free!
 I can walk, clean house, and stand more than I ever could!
-I can even vacuum the carpet! `My knees have improved 90% from the day I walked into the DFW Spine & Joint Center.
+I can even vacuum the carpet! `My knees have improved 90% from the day I walked into the Atlas Medical Center.
 The staff is wonderful!
 They make each patient feel special.
 I will miss seeing them and talking to them.–Babette M., Irving, Texas

 Cold Laser Therapy for Knee Pain Got Me Walking Again- With Very Little Pain…